nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

     It is only used if :option:`CONFIG_USE_DT_CODE_PARTITION` is enabled.
     If this option is disabled, the code is loaded at the address defined by :option:`CONFIG_FLASH_LOAD_OFFSET` and can spawn for :option:`CONFIG_FLASH_LOAD_SIZE` (or for the whole flash if the load size is set to zero).

-Since the nRF Desktop project depends on the DTS layout only when bootloader is not used, only the settings partition is relevant and other partitions are ignored.
+Because the nRF Desktop application depends on the DTS layout only for configurations without the bootloader, only the settings partition is relevant in such cases and other partitions are ignored.

 For more information about how to configure the flash memory layout in the DTS files, see :ref:`zephyr:legacy_flash_partitions`.

 Memory layout in partition manager
 ----------------------------------

-When the bootloader is enabled, the nRF Desktop project uses the partition manager for the layout configuration of the flash memory.
+When the bootloader is enabled, the nRF Desktop application uses the partition manager for the layout configuration of the flash memory.
 The project uses the static configuration of partitions.
-Add the ``pm_static_${CMAKE_BUILD_TYPE}.yml`` partition manager configuration file to the project's board configuration directory to use this configuration.
+Add the :file:`pm_static_${CMAKE_BUILD_TYPE}.yml` partition manager configuration file to the project's board configuration directory to use this configuration.

 For more information about how to configure the flash memory layout using the partition manager, see :ref:`partition_manager`.